Vitozz/cppAlsaVolume/README.md

-This is a simple application to control one of the Alsa's mixers volume in tray.
+This is a simple application to control one of the Alsa's mixer volume in tray.

 Application uses GTK+ interface via gtkmm library